hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, the add-on by default will advertise routes to your subnets on all supported interfaces.

+### Option: `dscp`

+This option allows you to set DSCP value on all tailscaled originated network traffic.
+This allows you to handle Tailscale's network traffic on your router separately from other network traffic.

+When not set, this option is disabled by default, ie. DSCP will be set to the default 0.

 ### Option: `funnel`